View Mary Wanzuk's Obituary on chroniclejournal.com and share memories

 When Mary's children were young, hockey was a large part of their family life, and she was a crazy hockey mom, cheering on her son's teams and building many lifelong friendships along the way.
 When Mary wasn't freezing in a hockey rink, she loved to sew, knit, bake, camp, hang out by the pool and enjoy the beautiful summer weather with her family.
 With the birth of her first grandchild, Alexander, Mary found true joy – being a grandmother.
 She went on to be gifted with six more grandchildren, Chris, Ayla, Avery and Austin Wanzuk and Connor and Chloe Shewchuk.
 These seven children became the focus of Mary's life, and she became their number one fan.
 She loved nothing more than having her family around, and as the children got older, Mary found herself once again becoming a crazy hockey grandma.
 The impact Mary had on her children and grandchildren was remarkable, and her loving spirit will live on through them.

-Mary is survived by her husband Paul, son Jason (Raegan) Wanzuk, daughters Tara (Curtis) Shewchuk and Brandi Wanzuk; grandchildren Alex, Avery, Connor, Chris, Austin, Chole and Ayla; sisters Margaret Fraser, Diane (Danny) Ames, Kathy (Tony) Pirone; sisters-in-law Pauline (Aldo) Bisignano, and Deanna Zullianello; and brothers-in-law Nick (Judy), Bill, Mike (Pat), and Dennis (Marsha) Wanzuk; and numerous nieces, nephews and cousins.
+Mary is survived by her husband Paul, son Jason (Raegan) Wanzuk, daughters Tara (Curtis) Shewchuk and Brandi Wanzuk; grandchildren Alex, Avery, Connor, Chris, Austin, Chole and Ayla; sisters Margaret Fraser, Diane (Danny) Ames, Kathy (Tony) Pirone; sisters-in-law Pauline (Aldo) Bisignano, Deanna Zullianello and Diane Wanzuk; and brothers-in-law Nick (Judy), Bill, Mike (Pat), and Dennis (Marsha) Wanzuk; and numerous nieces, nephews and cousins.

 Mary was predeceased by her parents Pauline and Josef Levcik; her in-laws Anne and George Wanzuk; brothers-in-law George Wanzuk Jr, John Biley, and Dorion Fraser; sisters-in-law Mary Anne Peltola, Judy Biley and Barbara Rahmer and nephew Jason Biley.